The ASARCO Bankruptcy

-The Greenfield Environmental Trust Group is renowned worldwide for its third-party independent trusts and hazardous waste site redevelopment expertise.
+Greenfield Environmental Trust Group, Inc. is renowned worldwide for its third-party independent trusts and hazardous waste site redevelopment expertise.
 Following a competitive national bidding process, Greenfield was selected by the United States and the State of Montana to serve as Trustee for the Custodial Trust.
 The Montana Environmental Trust Group, LLC (METG) is a wholly-owned East Helena, Montana-based subsidiary of Greenfield that has been appointed as the Federal District Court Trustee of the Custodial Trust.

 The Montana Environmental Custodial Trust is an independent, non-profit entity created to clean up, restore, and revitalize the hazardous waste sites once owned by ASARCO in the state of Montana.
 As a private landowner, the Custodial Trust is responsible for the management and stewardship of the Montana sites.
 As a fiduciary, whose sole beneficiaries are governmental entities, its purposes are aligned with the environmental missions and economic goals of the United States and the State of Montana.
 The Montana Environmental Custodial Trust is thus a unique private trust with a public purpose.

 In fulfilling its responsibilities, the Custodial Trust recognizes and values the critical role of other stakeholders—communities, local governments, business interests and non-governmental organizations—who are often most impacted by the cleanup and revitalization of these sites.
 The Custodial Trust and its beneficiaries are committed to an enduring partnership with such stakeholders through honest, open dialogue, and collaboration.